mlnnn/100-days-of-code/log.md

 **Today's Progress**: 2 hours done!
 Started Black Jack game project, made notes.

 **Thoughts:** It's funny how I always have an interval of 2 days lol.
 Well, I was in a bad place today (physically and mentally), was difficult to concentrate.
 Pushed through.

+### Day 5: February 23, 2023

+**Today's Progress**: 2 hours again!
+Continued doing Black Jack, relearned about arrays, ways to modify them, made notes, started relearing loops :P
+**Thoughts:** I was being distracted a lot, so kinda slowed my progress.
+I think it's important that I'm showing up more often and doing what I can at least in the current circumstances, building the habiit.
+Also!
+Got to spend some time with the person I'm inspired by, so it adds to my motivation bit by bit.
+I'll be back!